Geoffrey Robertson: Legal career

-Robertson became a barrister in 1973, and was appointed QC in 1988.
-He became well known after acting as defence counsel in the celebrated English criminal trials of OZ, Gay News, the ABC trial, The Romans in Britain (the prosecution brought by Mary Whitehouse), Randle & Pottle, the Brighton bombing and Matrix Churchill.
+Robertson became a barrister in 1973 and was appointed Queen's Counsel (QC) in 1988.
+He became well-known after acting as defence counsel in the celebrated English criminal trials of OZ, Gay News, the ABC trial, The Romans in Britain (the prosecution brought by Mary Whitehouse), Randle and Pottle, the Brighton bombing and Matrix Churchill.
 He also defended the artist J. S. G. Boggs from a private prosecution brought by the Bank of England regarding his depictions of British currency.

 In 1989 and 1990 he led the defence team for Rick Gibson, a Canadian artist, and Peter Sylveire, a director of an art gallery, who were charged with outraging public decency for exhibiting earrings made from human foetuses.

-He has also acted in well-known libel cases, including defending The Guardian against Neil Hamilton MP.
-Robertson was threatened by terrorists for representing Salman Rushdie.
+Robertson has also acted in well-known libel cases, including defending The Guardian against Neil Hamilton.
+He was threatened by terrorists for representing Salman Rushdie.

-In 1972 he advised Peter Hain as a McKenzie friend when Hain defended himself on several charges including conspiracy to trespass arising from his involvement in anti-apartheid protests, as a protest against the apartheid regime.
-During the ten-day trial at the Old Bailey Hain dismissed his QCs, but retained Robertson and another as advisers, before being convicted and fined £200.
+In 1972 he advised Peter Hain as a McKenzie friend when Hain defended himself on several charge,s including conspiracy to trespass, arising from his involvement in anti-apartheid protests.
+During the ten-day trial at the Old Bailey, Hain dismissed his QCs but retained Robertson and another as advisers before being convicted and fined £200.
 Robertson was also employed to defend John Stonehouse after his unsuccessful attempt at faking his own death in 1974.

 In March 2000 in the Independent Schools Tribunal, sitting at the Royal Courts of Justice, he successfully defended A. S. Neill's Summerhill School, a private free school.
-The proceedings were brought by OFSTED on behalf of David Blunkett, the Education Minister, who was seeking the closure of the school.
+The proceedings were brought by Ofsted on behalf of David Blunkett, the Education Minister, who was seeking the closure of the school.
 The case was later dramatised by Tiger Aspect Productions in a TV series entitled Summerhill and broadcast on BBC Four and CBBC.

 In August 2000, Robertson was retained by the heavyweight boxing champion Mike Tyson for a hearing before the British Boxing Board of Control (BBBoC).
 The disciplinary hearing related to two counts relating to Tyson's behaviour – failing to stop throwing punches after the referee had stopped the fight – after his 38-second victory over Lou Savarese in Glasgow in June that year.
 Tyson escaped a ban from fighting in Britain.
 Robertson successfully deployed a defence of freedom of expression for Tyson, the first use before the BBBoC, but Tyson was convicted on the other count and fined.